forcedotcom/SFDX-Data-Move-Utility/README.md

 ----

-***<u>NEW !!!</u> Starting from the version 2.6.0  - the Plugin uses by default the <u>Salesforce Bulk Api v2.0</u> in Beta mode.
-If you are experiencing any issue with the current v2.0 implementation, let me know.
-You still can switch back to  the legacy Bulk Api v1.0 using the parameter bulkApiVersion = "1.0" of the script.***
+* **New in version 2.6.0**  - Plugin will use for CRUD by default the <u>Salesforce Bulk Api v2.0</u> in Beta mode.
+  If you are experiencing any issue with the current v2.0 implementation, let us know.
+  You still can switch back to  the legacy Bulk Api v1.0 using the parameter bulkApiVersion = "1.0" of the script.
+* **New in version 2.6.8** - Added support for the Bulk Query Api V1.0 for large data sets from 100000 records.
+Below this the standard REST Api will be used to query records.
+We plan to upgrade for supporting the modern Bulk Query Api V2.0 soon.

 ----